Cloud Foundry Certification Establishes Portability and Longevity for Cloud Apps in a Multi-Vendor, Multi-Cloud Ecosystem

 Cloud Foundry Certification ensures the application and skill portability across any cloud service or on-premises software product that offers Cloud Foundry.
 It does this by ensuring all certified products are using the same core Cloud Foundry software.
 The Cloud Foundry Certification mark is only awarded to products and services that meet the strict technical requirements outlined by the foundation’s technical governing body.
 Products called “Cloud Foundry” can only use that designation after meeting Cloud Foundry Certification standards.
 Products must re-certify every year.

-Cloud Foundry is collectively developed by 55 member companies including industry leaders in banking (JPMC, BNY Mellon, Citi, Bloomberg, RBC), telecommunications (Verizon, Swisscom, Telstra, CenturyLink, NTT, Huawei, Ericsson), heavy industry (GE), management consulting (Accenture, Atos, Capgemini, Fujitsu, Toshiba), and large-scale computing (Pivotal, IBM, SAP, HPE, Intel, EMC, VMware, Cisco).
+Cloud Foundry is collectively developed by 55 member companies including industry leaders in banking (JPMC, BNY Mellon, Citi, Bloomberg, RBC), telecommunications (Verizon, Swisscom, Telstra, CenturyLink, NTT, Huawei, Ericsson), heavy industry (GE), management consulting (Accenture, Atos, Capgemini, Fujitsu, Toshiba), and large-scale computing (VMware, IBM, SAP, HPE, Intel, EMC, Cisco).
 The platform is portable across Amazon Web Services, Microsoft Azure, OpenStack and a range of datacenter infrastructure.
 Cloud Foundry is proven in production at hundreds of enterprises and and thousands of organizations.
 Cloud Foundry standardization gives users both freedom of choice and high-velocity innovation.

 About Cloud Foundry Foundation